raspberrypilearning/button-switch-scratch-pi/en/step_4.md

-## Challenge: A more random button
+## Challenge: a more random button

 Add to, and edit, the code from **A random button** so that there is a fourth random option **and** also that the whirl effect changes a random amount so that it can whirl in either direction.